Rin Uesaka: 2024

-In 2024, Iwanaga and Nakanishi reached the quarterfinals of the Malaysia Open in January by defeating third seeds, Kim So-yeong and Kong Hee-yong, marking their first quarterfinal appearance at a Super 1000 tournament.
+In 2024, Uesaka and Nakanishi reached the quarterfinals of the Malaysia Open in January by defeating third seeds, Kim So-yeong and Kong Hee-yong, marking their first quarterfinal appearance at a Super 1000 tournament.
 They won their first Super 750 title at the Denmark Open in October.
 This win was their fifth consecutive tournament final victory in 2024, following titles at the Spain Masters, Malaysia Masters, U.S. Open, and Canada Open.
 En route to the Denmark Open title, they defeated Baek Ha-na and Lee So-hee in the semifinals, achieving their first win against that pair.
 In the final, they beat the Paris 2024 Olympic silver medalists and then-world No. 1 pair Liu Shengshu and Tan Ning (21–18, 21–14).
 This victory solidified their position as the second-ranked pair in the BWF World Tour Finals rankings and was their second win over Liu and Tan in three encounters.
 They also competed in the BWF World Tour Finals in December but were eliminated in the round-robin stage.
 They reached a new career-high ranking of world No. 5 as of 4 November.

 2025

-Iwanaga began the 2025 season recovering from injuries suffered in late 2024.
+Uesaka began the 2025 season recovering from injuries suffered in late 2024.
 She injured her right shoulder in November 2024, followed by a torn abdominal muscle.
 Despite these injuries, Iwanaga and Nakanishi reached the final of the Singapore Open (Super 750) in June, finishing as runners-up to Kim Hye-jeong and Kong Hee-yong of South Korea.
 They also reached the quarterfinals at the All England Open in March, the Asian Championships in April, and the Indonesia Open in June.
 Iwanaga and Nakanishi reached a new career-high ranking of World No. 4 on 11 March.
 Additionally, Iwanaga was also part of the Japanese teams that won bronze medals at the Asia Mixed Team Championships in February and the Sudirman Cup in April.

+Personal life

+Uesaka married on 5 February 2026.